ankushs92/linode4j/README.md

 final LinodeApiClient api = new LinodeApiClient(oauthToken);
 ```

 Linode4j uses OkHttp3 underneath.
-You can pass your instance of `OkHttpClient` if you so with it:
+You can pass your instance of `OkHttpClient` if you so wish:

 ```java